Counselling & Psychotherapy

 Is counselling available virtually?

-Is counselling covered by my insurance?
+Is counselling or psychotherapy covered by my insurance?